-Checking in and receiving feedback in a timely manner can make or break company growth.
-As people leaders, it’s necessary to act as a bridge that closes the gap between professional development and the milestones that shape your employees’ lives.
-Approaching the needs, personal preferences, or life changes of your employees can seem intimidating and trust us, we know – you only want the best for them, and to help them succeed not just in the office, but outside of it.
+Checking in and regularly receiving feedback can make or break company growth.
+As people leaders, it’s necessary to bridge the gap between professional development and the milestones that shape people’s lives.
+Approaching your employees’ needs, personal preferences, or life changes can seem intimidating.

-The adaptability of Employee Lifecycle Feedback allows businesses to create the culture they’ve always dreamed of while empowering and prioritizing their employees at the same time.
-More than ever, it’s crucial that people leaders take into account that each employee is unique, with different backgrounds, needs, and work experiences, and that replicating employees’ most valuable moments will forever deliver value to the company.
+The adaptability of Employee Lifecycle Feedback also allows businesses to create the culture they’ve always dreamed of while empowering and prioritizing their people.
+More than ever, it’s crucial that people leaders take into account that every person is unique, with different backgrounds, needs, and work experiences, and that replicating individuals’ most valuable moments will deliver value to the company.

-- 30 days after the start date: Avoid losing new hires after the first month by checking on the efficacy of their initial training and welcome experience.
+- Thirty days after the start date: Avoid losing new hires after the first month by checking on the efficacy of their initial training and welcome experience.

 - Post-onboarding: Define and improve your onboarding process with feedback from your people once they enter the next phase of the employee experience.

-- 1st workaversary: Keep your people interested and engaged past the 1-year mark by surveying their work experience, progress, and goals.
+- First work anniversary: Keep your people interested and engaged past the one-year mark by surveying their work experience, progress, and goals.

-- Exit survey: When the time comes for one of your healthy, happy, and grown employees to move on, interview them on their experience and apply it where it counts.
+- Exit survey: When the time comes for someone to move on, interview them about their experience and apply their feedback where it counts.

 Employee lifecycle feedback can also help you determine where your people need a little more attention in the health department: